shaloo/docs.arcana/docs/faq/faq-auth.md

       Yes.
 See [[concept-index-auth-type|Arcana JWT Token]] for details.

-??? an-faq "For Twitter, the `getUser()` function of the `AuthProvider` does not always return user's email?"
+??? an-faq "For Twitter, the `getUser()` function of the `AuthProvider` does not always return the user's email?"

       You can create a Twitter account using your phone number without needing to provide an email address.
 If you do this, the getUser() function won't give you the user's email address.